Gila County Fiber Explained in 3 Minutes

 Tim Humphrey - Gila County Board of Supervisors

 A Message from County Board of Supervisors

 The COVID pandemic made this crystal clear: reliable Internet is critical infrastructure – as essential as electricity and water.
 Gila County is developing a broadband strategy that engages community interest and assesses the need, network technology, infrastructure cost, and various delivery alternatives for providing broadband services throughout Gila County.

 We are committed to a broadband network that is:

 Competitive and open to all interested Internet service providers

 Subscribers can opt-in or opt-out; based on the subscribers’ choice

 Gila County invited stakeholders to small-team meetings throughout 2019, brainstorming how we will improve connectivity.
-We learned that over 900 communities in the U.S. have some form of a publicly-owned broadband network: some municipal utilities are cooperatives, others private/public partnerships, and some are wholly-owned.
-A common theme for these publicly owned broadband utilities is that they lower cost to subscribers, invite competition among internet service providers, and increase the speed and reliability of the network.
+We learned that more than 900 communities in the U.S. have some form of a publicly-owned broadband network: some municipal utilities are cooperatives, others private/public partnerships, and some are wholly-owned.
+A common theme for these publicly owned broadband utilities is that they lower cost to subscribers, invite competition among Internet service providers, and increase the speed and reliability of the network.

-During the next three quarters of 2020, we welcome communities and Apache Nations within Gila County to join us, as we craft our comprehensive strategic and business plan – the road ahead leading towards a public fiber-optic network.
-During this process we will share information, update all stakeholders, and answer your questions via this website, community meetings, and media outreach.
+This year, we welcome communities and Apache Nations within Gila County to join us as we craft our comprehensive strategic and business plan – the road ahead leading toward a public fiber-optic network.
+During this process, we will share information, update all stakeholders, and answer your questions via this Web site, community meetings, and media outreach.

-Thanks for your interest in this innovative concept, and we very much look forward to completing the planning process and moving toward affordable, available and reliable broadband connectivity together as a community.
+Thanks for your interest in this innovative concept, and we look forward to completing the planning process and moving toward affordable, available and reliable broadband connectivity together as a community.